MAHMOUDELSAYED69/Akadomen/README.md

 # Akadomen

-Akadomen is a robust `Flutter desktop application` designed for efficiently managing a juice shop.
-It encompasses essential functionalities such as account creation, secure login, and logout processes.
-Additionally, it facilitates comprehensive juice management, enabling users to add, remove, and update juice entries seamlessly.
+Akadomen is a robust Flutter desktop application designed for efficiently managing a juice shop.
+Leveraging sqflite for local database management and Cubit for state management, it encompasses essential functionalities such as account creation, secure login, and logout processes.
+Additionally, it facilitates comprehensive juice management, enabling users to fetch, add, remove, and update juice entries seamlessly.
 The application also includes a feature for generating detailed invoices for each transaction, which are then securely stored in the local database.
 The intuitive, user-friendly interface ensures a smooth and efficient experience for shop owners and customers alike.

 ## Features